bouchja1/cz-bank-account-validator/README.md

 # Czech Bank Account Validator

 A small and handy library to validate CZ bank account numbers.
-Running in a browser, in Node.js and also as an ES6 module.
+Running in a browser, in Node.js and also as ES6 module.

 ## Getting Started